AugustFri/SheetOptimization/README.md

-This program asks for inputs and returns the most optimal way to fill sheets with multiple orders to minimize scrap when printing.
+This program asks for inputs and returns the most economical way to fill plastic sheets with multiple orders of different designs by minimizing scrap.